s2e-systems/s2e-systems.github.io/about.md

 permalink: /about/
 ---

-S2E Software, Systems and Control is a specialized consultancy company developing and providing software solutions for robotics, automation and embedded control systems.
-You can find out more about us at [s2e-systems.com](https://www.s2e-systems.com)
+[S2E Systems](https://www.s2e-systems.com) is a specialized software consultancy company dedicated to developing custom software solutions for embedded, distributed and robotics systems using the C, C++ and Rust programming languages.
+To know more about us visit our [website](https://www.s2e-systems.com).